Brace yourself. The tooth fairy is coming! Not too soon, though – you and Baby still have a few years to prepare

 Tooth care present and future

-Preparing Baby for the second phase of his tooth development by helping him form good dental hygiene habits now will help you both out in the future.
+Preparing Baby for the second phase of their tooth development by helping them form good dental hygiene habits now will help you both out in the future.

-- You can help make brushing fun for a reluctant tooth-cleaner by getting him a toothbrush with a character he likes, letting him pick out the toothbrush or toothpaste, and just generally making the act of brushing itself into a bonding experience!
+- You can help make brushing fun for a reluctant tooth-cleaner by getting them a toothbrush with a character they like, letting them pick out the toothbrush or toothpaste, and just generally making the act of brushing itself into a bonding experience!
 Brush together regularly.
-Show Baby how to properly brush his teeth, and then encourage him to do it on his own.
+Show Baby how to properly brush their teeth, and then encourage them to do it on their own.

 - Say no to juice, and yes to fluoridated water!
 According to the American Dental Association, not only will fluoridated water prevent cavities from forming, but it is also inexpensive and calorie-free!
 In most areas in the United States, and in many other countries, local tap water is already fluoridated.
 In areas where the general water supply is not fortified with fluoride, interested families can drink bottled, fluoridated water.

 - Try to avoid or limit giving your child foods that are high in sugar, like sugary cereals, cakes, or cookies.
 Protein-rich foods like cheese, chicken, and nuts make great, high-energy substitute snacks.
 Fruits are also great snacks that are less likely to contribute to dental caries than sugary processed foods.

 - You can help to put your little one’s mind at ease before their fears about dentist visits even have time to form, just by getting started with regular dental visits when they are young.
 The American Academy of Pediatric Dentistry recommends that the first visit should be at the age of one, and should continue about once every six months from then on.
 You can prepare Baby for the visit by showing them photos of dentists or by playing dentist at home.